While 2020 definitely threw unexpected challenges at us from all directions, when it comes to tax season many challenges remain the same.

 Meet CCH Axcess Financial Prep

 Fortunately, Wolters Kluwer’s solutions can help, like CCH Axcess Financial Prep.
-In fact, Accounting Today recently named CCH Axcess™ Financial Prep a 2019 top new product.
-Here is what they said:
+In fact, Accounting Today named CCH Axcess™ Financial Prep top new product in 2019.
+Additionally, the solution also won both Golden Bridge and Stevie awards.
+Here is what Accounting Today had to say:

 - “Reducing friction in data and workflows is a key to more efficient, more profitable practices, and CCH Axcess Financial Prep is all about moving things along smoothly and easily.
 In this case, it’s about hastening trial balance data into a business tax return: Once users upload the data, the cloud-based solution groups accounts intelligently and assigns the appropriate tax codes, so that users can more quickly make the necessary high-level adjustments before sending it along to CCH Axcess Tax.”